devnich/python-programming/README.md

     print(ages['Derek'])

+### Update dictionaries by assigning a new key/value pair

+    ages['Sam'] = 12

+    print(ages)

+### Delete an item using del or pop()

+    print("Original dictionary", ages)
+    del ages['Derek']
+    print("Dictionary after 1st deletion", ages)

+    derek_age = ages.pop('Derek')
+    print("Dictionary after 2nd deletion", ages)
+    print("Returned value", derek_age)

+    print(ages)

+### Dictionaries are the natural way to store tree-structured data

     location = {'latitude': [37.28306, 'N'],
                 'longitude': [-120.50778, 'W']}

     print(location['longitude'][0])

--   If you have tree-structured data, dictionaries are usually a better choice than lists.

 ### CHALLENGE: Convert lists to dictionary (group)

-How can we convert our list of names and ages into a dictionary?
-We will need to populate the dictionary with a list of keys and a list of values.
+How can you convert our list of names and ages into a dictionary?
+Hint: You will need to populate the dictionary with a list of keys and a list of values.

     # Starting data
     ages = ['Derek', 42, 'Bill', 24, 'Susan', 37]